bmx269/parrot/README.md

 Parrot
 ==========

 Parrot sits on the shoulders of some great projects.
-Parrot is a Drupal 7 Mothership subtheme that uses "some" Bootstrap CSS structure, with SASS & Compass.
+Parrot 2 is a Drupal 7  starter theme that uses "some" Bootstrap CSS structure, with SASS & Compass.

 What is Bootstrap? http://twitter.github.com/bootstrap/